Make rhubarb oatmeal bars for a sweet and tart treat featuring spring’s first fruits!

 Oats

 Use rolled oats for a heartier texture in the crust.
-Quick or instant could likely work but won’t have the same bite to them.
+Quick oats or instant could likely work but won’t have the same texture to them.

 Brown Sugar

-The brown sugar in the crust provides for a great depth of flavor in contrast to the filling.
+The brown sugar in the crust provides for a great depth of flavor and perfect balance to the tartness in the the filling.
 I’ve made the bars with both light and dark brown types – even a combination when I didn’t have a full cup of dark brown sugar on hand.
 Use whatever you have in the pantry or prefer.
+If you only have white sugar, it will stiff work but the crust will won’t be as flavorful and it will be more crumbly.

 Rhubarb

-For the filling, you will need 3 full cups chopped rhubarb.
+For the filling, you will need 3 full cups diced rhubarb.
 Dice it small for a smoother filling, a larger chop will keep some chunks in the bars.

-Save a bit of time, if desired, dice the rhubarb the day before and keep stored in an airtight container in the refrigerator.
+Save a bit of time, if desired, dice the rhubarb the day before and keep stored in a sealed container in the refrigerator.

 When ready to bake, just pull the rhubarb from the fridge and proceed with the recipe.